-Section 247.
-Orchestra-Moving picture shows and airdomes shall be permitted to have an orchestra of not more than four instruments, a piano or organ, but shall not be permitted to give any spectacular, vaudeville, burlesque, dramatic, operatic or other theatrical performance.
+SECTION 247.
+ORCHESTRA.-Moving picture shows and airdomes shall be permitted to have an orchestra of not more than four (4) instruments, a piano or organ, but shall not be permitted to give any spectacular, vaudeville, burlesque, dramatic, operatic or other theatrical performance.

-Section 248.
-Wiring-All wiring apparatus, etc., not specifically covered herein, must conform to the standard rules and requirements of the National Electric Code.
+SECTION 248.
+WIRING.-All wiring apparatus, etc., not specifically covered herein, must conform to the rules and requirements of the Board of Public Safety.
+Said rules and requirements when officially made and adopted shall have the full force and effect of ordinances.

-Section 249.
-Temporary Use of Moving Picture Machines-Nothing herein shall prevent the temporary use of a moving picture machine or stereopticon for the purpose of lectures in any public hall, club or lodge hall, school or church, when regulations are provided for in Sections 232, 233, 234, 237, 246 and a permit is first obtained from the City Controller on the approval of the Commissioner of Buildings.
+SECTION 249.
+TEMPORARY USE OF MOVING PICTURE MACHINES.- Nothing herein shall prevent the temporary use of a moving picture machine or stereopticon for the purpose of lectures in any public hall, club or lodge hall, school or church, when regulations are provided for in Sections 232, 233, 234, 237, 246 and a permit is first obtained from the City Controller on the approval of the Commissioner of Buildings.

-Section 250.
-Booth-Care of-In no case shall more than one person, besides the regular machine operator be allowed in a booth at any one time. (b) No smoking will be permitted in any booth or matches be allowed in the same. (c) No paper, books, clothing or debris will be allowed in any booth and the booth must be kept clean and free from any inflammable materials at all times.
+SECTION 250.
+BOOTH-CARE OF.-In no case shall more than one (1) person, besides the regular machine operator, be allowed in a booth at any one (1) time. (b) No smoking will be permitted in any booth or matches be allowed in the same. (c) No paper, books, clothing or debris will be allowed in any booth and the booth must be kept clean and free from all inflammable materials at all times.